TBear79/winston-fast-rabbitmq/README.md

 Default: 'guest'

-Use this if RabbitMQ if credentials is required.
+Use this if credentials is required.

 ### password